 Split King Mattress

 The traditional eastern king mattress is split in half, allowing both sleepers the liberty to have their preferred mattress type on their side.
-Split-kings are two twin XL size mattresses placed side-by-side and can establish the most comfortable mattress for couples.
+Split kings are two twin XL size mattresses placed side-by-side and can establish the most comfortable mattress for couples.

 California King Mattress